kshetline/tubular_time_tzdb/README.md

                       that is modify time zone data to prevent situations where the calendar date goes backwards as well as the hour and/or minute of the day.
+  -p, --packrat       Add additional timezones from the backzone file.
   -s <zone-id>        Zone ID for a single time zone to be rendered.
   --small             Apply presets for "small" timezone definitions.
   -t, --typescript    Output TypeScript instead of JSON.